germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 tree representations to reflect Alice's leaf node corresponding to the `groupID` and `epoch`.

-Alice's leafe node placement in Bob's own MLS tree may be different than in Alice' MLS tree, and consequently the Alice's update within her own Send Group does not correspond to intermediate node updates for Alice's path in Bob's Send Group.
+Alice's leaf node placement in Bob's own MLS tree MAY be different than in Alice' MLS tree, and consequently the Alice's update within her own Send Group does not correspond to intermediate node updates for Alice's path in Bob's Send Group.
 Only the leaf node is updated.